Small Claims Court

 If the other party (defendant) has the money and is present at the trial, she or he can pay you right then.
 If she or he does not have the money at that time and you both agree at the trial, the judge can set up a payment schedule.
 If the defendant is not present at the trial, the court will send a copy of the small claims judgment to the defendant.
 The judgment will order the defendant to pay you in full within 21 days.

 Whether a judgment is by consent, default, or hearing, a defendant who cannot pay the judgment in a lump sum may file a "Petition and Order for Installment Payments" (MC 15) (forms available at the Civil Division).
 If granted, no wage garnishments may be filed as long as the payments are up to date.

 If the defendant refuses to abide by the court's decision, there are various options available to you for collection:

-2. Garnishment is a court procedure allowing you to collect your judgment directly from the defendant's wages, bank account, or other source such as income tax refunds.
-A Periodic Writ of Garnishment (MC 12) is used to garnish defendant's wages, rent payments or other debt on a periodic basis.
-A Non-Periodic Writ of Garnishment (MC 13) is used to garnish the defendant's bank account, or other property.
+- Garnishment is a court procedure allowing you to collect your judgment directly from the defendant's wages, bank account, or another source such as income tax refunds.
+A Periodic Writ of Garnishment (MC 12) is used to garnish the defendant's wages, rent payments, or other debt on a periodic basis.
+A Non-Periodic Writ of Garnishment (MC 13) is used to garnish the defendant's bank account or other property.
 Once money has been garnished under the non-periodic writ, the writ is no longer valid.
 Tax Garnishment (MC52) is used to garnish the defendant's State income tax refund.